 Brittany DeJong is an associate at Wolf Haldenstein.
 Ms. DeJong has expertise in class actions representing institutional and individual investors who suffered losses due to corporate fraud.
-She is member of the Investor Practice, Business Practice, Consumer Protection and Social Justice practice groups with an emphasis on securities litigation, derivative litigation antitrust/competition law, unfair and deceptive practices, product defects, unlawful taxation and federal civil rights litigation.
+She is member of the Business Practice, Investor Practice, Consumer Protection and Social Justice practice groups with an emphasis on antitrust/competition law, securities litigation, derivative litigation, unfair and deceptive practices, unlawful taxation and federal civil rights litigation.

 Ms. DeJong joined Wolf Haldenstein in 2015.
 Prior to joining the Firm, Ms. DeJong was an associate at a boutique trial firm in San Francisco where her practice focused on multiparty litigation involving catastrophic property damage.
 Prior to entering private practice, Ms. DeJong worked as a Research Attorney for the Honorable Peter Busch in the Law & Motion Department at the San Francisco Superior Court.

-- Representing plaintiffs challenging unfair taxation of the gas user tax imposed by the City of Los Angeles in Los Angeles County Superior Court, which was granted class certification on May 13, 2019;
+- Taxpayers challenging unfair taxation of a gas users’ tax imposed by the City of Los Angeles in Los Angeles County Superior Court, which was granted class certification on May 13, 2019;